-Switzerland joined forces with the Polish National Institute for Public Health to launch a project for the prevention of hepatitis C. The project was accompanied by a national awareness-raising YouTubers. campaign.
-Local groups of medical experts and a professional campaign website informed the general public about hepatitis C and prevention options.
+Switzerland joined forces with the Polish National Institute for Public Health to launch a project for the prevention of hepatitis C. The project was accompanied by a awareness-raising national campaign.
+Local YouTubers. groups of medical experts and a professional campaign website informed the general public about hepatitis C and prevention options.
 This innovative and broad-based campaign reached some 10 million Poles.